Skip to content

 Now back to the first line of defense: THE PASSWORD!
 Once more, this is the simplest way to gain access to what you think is a secure cloud computing environment.
 Over 83 percent of people surveyed stated they use the same password for multiple sites.
 While your guard might be up when it comes to logging into a site such as AWS, if a hacker is able to get your LinkedIn password or your password to your personal email, then they will most likely attempt to use the same credentials to get into your more secure data.
 A simple solution to this is to create a unique password for cloud environment access and store it using a password manager.

 Another simple approach hackers take is to take possession of AWS keys.
 These keys allow access to the cloud servers, and although they are a complex sequence of characters, if hackers get access to the keys, the cybercriminals will then have full control of your AWS servers!
 To mitigate such threats, it is important to ensure employees never send keys over email and to require strict training for anyone with access.
-Additionally, the keys should only be store on machines with encryption to prevent theft.
+Additionally, the keys should only be stored on machines with encryption to prevent theft.
 Amazon does offer a service that monitors the cloud platform, and you can configure alerts to be sent internally if a breach is detected.

 Ultimately, though cloud computing is a secure environment to store data, it is also an added target for hackers.
 Skilled hackers see these opportunities as a dream come true because sensitive data is all stored in one location.
 Hackers are resorting to malware attacks on servers, which can cause businesses to lose a great deal of data.
 The best defense is to ensure data is backed up.
 The advantage of a secure cloud platform is the ability to create a secure backup so that in the event of a hack, your firm can restore their data onto a secure server.